 The Media Owners are not required to explain why they do not approve your ad, and their decision cannot be appealed.

-Ads must not constitute, facilitate or promote illegal products, services or activities.
-Ads targeted to minors must not promote products, services or content that are inappropriate, illegal or unsafe, or that exploit, mislead or exert undue pressure on the age groups targeted.
+Ads must not constitute, facilitate, or promote illegal products, services, or activities.
+Ads targeted to minors must not promote products, services or content that are inappropriate, illegal, unsafe, or that exploit, mislead or exert undue pressure on the age groups targeted.

 Ads must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, colour, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, medical or genetic condition.